Vihaan3/knowledge-garden/content/Life Stuff/Excitingly Ambitious Journal.md

 - Did a ton of USACO

 #### 4/13/2024
-- At a movie, nothing else
+- Worked on a next js template for the club

 #### 4/12/2024
-- Worked on a next js template for the club
+- Wanted the club to practice our web dev skills, so I sent out a form for the school and now we have two teachers who want us to build websites for them!

 #### 4/11/2024
 - Not much, I was kind of dead today because of no sleep from yesterday lol